mitkox/AKS-Edge/hands-on/install/install.md

 ![RDP](./imgs/az-vm-nodes.jpg)

-PS: Multi-node AKS on Edge on Windows will not work on Azure because it will not allow to create Hyper-V external virtual switch due to the limit of Azure network backbone, but we can create external swithch on Physical PC's Hyper-V, then it's possible to create a VM on the same Hyper-V host to communicate with the mariner VM via that external switch with the local ip in the pysical pc's local network.
+PS: Multi-node AKS EE on Windows will not work on Azure because it will not allow to create Hyper-V external virtual switch due to the limit of Azure network backbone, but we can create external swithch on Physical PC's Hyper-V, then it's possible to create a VM on the same Hyper-V host to communicate with the mariner VM via that external switch with the local ip in the pysical pc's local network.

-## Execise 3: Implment single machine deployment
+## Execise 3: Implement single machine deployment

 We have a Sample application that is a basic voting app consisting of a front and back end, which is based on Microsoft's azure-vote-front image.
-The container image for this application is hosted on Azure Container Registry (ACR).
+The container image for this application is hosted on Microsoft Container Registry (MCR)

 You can find the sample yaml file at location AKS-Edge/blob/main/samples/others/linux-sample.yaml